redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 Lenin owed its strength.
 Simon (Senko) Ter-Petrossian was born, like Stalin, at Gori, the son of Armenian parents.
 He was the faithful assistant of Stalin, to whom he owed his nickname.
-A communist historian might find a parallel in Rob Roy, Waiter Scott's mediaeval hero: a counter-revolutionary might compare him to Rocambole.
+A communist historian might find a parallel in Rob Roy, Walter Scott's mediaeval hero: a counter-revolutionary might compare him to Rocambole.

 Before the revolution he served Social-Democracy by accepting the most